-- 5. The increased and in many cases the unnecessary use of these lanes by these higher levels of traffic and the speed at which many travel, endangers all users of the lanes and spoils their quiet enjoyment of the countryside. - 6.
-Any developments must take into account the limited capacity of the local network of lanes
+5. The increased and in many cases the unnecessary use of these lanes by through traffic seeking short cuts and the speed at which many travel, endangers all users of the lanes and spoils their quiet enjoyment of the countryside.

-From left to right.
+6. Any developments must take into account the limited capacity of the local network of lanes.

 Road restriction entering the village.
-Single track road to King's Somborne.
-Pucknall Farm Stables, Equestrian centre.

-Recommendations for consideration
+The single track lane to King's Somborne our northern gateway.

-G16.
+G17.
 The quiet narrow lanes and minor roads that traverse the village are essential to giving the village its very special rural feel and need to be retained and protected.
 There is no desire for wider roads.

-G17.
+G18.
 The verges, hedges and ditches that border the lanes and roads need to be protected and enhanced.

-G18.
+G19.
 Although it is accepted that large